NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Tolpuddle Martyrs

 The Tolpuddle Martyrs were a group of 19th century British labourers who were arrested and convicted for swearing a secret oath as members of the Friendly Society of Agricultural Labourers.
+Their punishment for forming a trade union was to be transported to the penal colony of Australia.

 The Chartists were possibly the first working class movement in the world, taking their name from the People's Charter of 1838 that called for six reform measures: